katharinegillis/feature-flag-service/DOCKERHUB-README.md

     volumes:
       - ./.data:/data
     environment:
-      SPLITIO__SDKKEY: <the server-side sdk key from your split.io account>
+      SPLIT__SDKKEY: <the server-side sdk key from your split.io account>
-      SPLITIO__TREATMENTKEY: <the user identifier you want to use ex. default>
+      SPLIT__TREATMENTKEY: <the user identifier you want to use ex. default>
 ```

 If the image fails to connect to Split.IO in 10 seconds after starting up, it will default back to the Sqlite configuration.